 Small, creamy coloured flesh with black around the mantle.
 Smooth, clean flavour with delicate salty after tones.

-Raspberry Point Oyster
+Raspberry Point Oysters

 From New London Bay, Prince Edward Island.